CS521-Burstein/final-project-Ayoub-Amghar/README.md

 2. Compare different regression models
 3. Visually and descriptively compare your results to Zillow or other sites.
 * We have attached a script to download data-set programatically.

+We would like to know if this amount of work would be as what you expecting for 4 members.